raveendra11/raveendra11/README.md

 ## 🥷 About Me
 I’m a **Software and Cloud DevOps Engineer** passionate about building **scalable, secure, and cloud-native applications**.

-🎓 Pursuing Master’s in *Computer Science*.
+🎓 Pursuing Master’s in *Computer Science* @ University of South Dakota.

 🕵️‍♂️ **3+ years professional experience** at **Infosys** & **Capgemini**.